endfront/LayJS/doc/progress.markdown

 Current:
-  - check initialized of attrval
-  - test format and i18nformat
-  - remove kickback priority
+  - rotate not wokring
-  - check if inherit is an array
+  - check if transition is actually completed in a delay onyl transition such as zindex
-  - remove "$$num.when.undefined"
+  - transition of TEXT when app has started!
+  - update spec about  "gpu" and "all", and possibly remove "filters" and "positional"
+  - update spec to have quotes around state names
-  - test transition and state
+  - transition spring
   - $absoluteLeft/Top
-  - Insert CSS from entry.js
   - dataTravel
+  - change name of 'valUsedForLastRecalculation' to 'prevVal'
+  - introduce "all" transition and "all_minus_color"